 - Salt and pepper to taste

-- Pinch of dried oregano (crumble in your fingers before adding), more to taste
+- Pinch dried oregano (crumble in your fingers before adding), more to taste

 - Pinch ground cumin, more to taste

-2 Dice or pulse a few times in food processor: Place all of the ingredients in a food processor.
-Pulse only a few times, just enough to finely dice the ingredients, not enough to purée.
+2 Make the salsa: Place all of the ingredients in the bowl of a food processor fitted with the blade.
+Pulse only a few times, just enough to finely dice the ingredients and not enough to purée.
 If you don't have a food processor, you can finely dice by hand.